luxonis/depthai-python/docs/source/includes/depth-filters.rst

     .. tab:: Temporal

-        **Temporal Filter** will take into account valid depth pixel from previous depth maps, so it preserves the depth pixels through time.
+        **Temporal Filter** will take into account valid depth pixels from previous depth maps, so it does time averaging to improve depth map.

         .. doxygenstruct:: dai::RawStereoDepthConfig::PostProcessing::TemporalFilter
             :project: depthai-core